sotuamax/primaryCell/README.md

   - [x] gene filtering on expression data (featureCount and TPM), note that TPM is preferred in between sample comparisons;
   - [x] loop frequency is correlated with gene expression (this is seen in high interaction loci, and its overlapping genes are constitutively highly expressed.)
   - [?] adapt ABC model for the analysis of loop contact frequencies and expression variation;
-  - [ ] start from differentially expressed genes, and see how the loop interactions vary;
   - [ ] concerted analysis on variable DHS/loops and enriched motif and TF;
   - [ ] examine the quality of loop annotation;
-  - [ ] add H3K27ac to loop understanding;
   - [ ] TAD & its relationship with AG loops;
   - [ ] classify genes into GG-prone, or IG-prone;
   - [ ] For genes overweighted by GG-loops, check the Gene-gene expression relations;